-In that process, students often receive mentorship from entrepreneurs in UC Hastings’ unique accelerator program, which welcomed its fourth cohort of legal tech startups in Spring 2021.
+In that process, students often receive mentorship from entrepreneurs in UC Law SF’ unique accelerator program, which welcomed its fourth cohort of legal tech startups in Spring 2021.
 The fledgling companies in the accelerator are focused on, among other things, helping consumers navigate the small claims process, automating the collection and consolidation of texts and emails between two people for collecting evidence, or providing a cybersecurity tool that law firms can use to protect their client files.

 At the end of the semester, on the same day the students pitch their startup ideas, the startup entrepreneurs pitch their businesses to potential investors in an event known as Demo Day.
 Both these April 21 events are open to the public.

 “It’s been very exciting.
 Students are exposed to the entrepreneurial mindset.
 If you’re forced to think like an entrepreneur for 13 weeks you will be a much better startup lawyer,” Armitage said.
 “Students learn how to create a presentation and learn to think on their feet.
 It’s unique and something law schools should be doing to make legal education more practical.”